 There are also a growing number of additional national regulatory requirements placed on the constabulary that eat into other productivity gains.
 For example, the requirement from the Forensic Services Regulator that all police forces must achieve a specific level of accreditation and comply with FSR Codes of practice.
-While the force understands why the requirement has been introduced, this has been a significant task requiring investment in terms of time and money and the cost and time of maintaining accreditation continues to put pressure on force resources.
+While the force understands why the requirement has been introduced, there has been no additional funding and this has been a significant task requiring investment in terms of time and money and the cost and time of maintaining accreditation continues to put pressure on force resources.